RisingAcademies/turnpy/readme.md

 ## Setup

 Make a copy of the `turn_config.json.example` file and rename to `turn_config.json`.
-Then for each of your turn lines, fill in the key details and the expiry date for that line.
+Then for each of your turn lines, fill in the API key details and the expiry date for that line under the `lines` attribute.
 The date should be saved in the `turn_config.json` file exactly as shown in Turn, so in the format "Apr 2, 2030 1:16 PM".

+NOTE: If you run the tests for this Repo, you will need to specify the name of a line and a receiving number to test with details in `turn_config.json`.

 ## Use